ryansobol/plow/README.markdown

 SYNOPSIS
 --------

-Plows the fertile soil of your filesystem into neatly organized plots of website templates.
+Plows the fertile soil of your filesystem into neatly organized plots of web-application templates

-1. Ensure both a system user account and user home exist
-2. Lay the foundation of a simple website home
-3. Generate and install an apache2 VirtualHost configuration

 FEATURES
 --------

-* list some cool features here
+1. Sharpens it's blade by ensuring that both a Linux system user account and it's home path exist
+2. Penetrates the soil by forming the web-application root path within the user home
+3. Seeds the web-application with an index page and web server log files
+4. Fertilizes the web-application by installing a virtual host configuration into the web server

 REQUIREMENTS
 ------------

+**Supported operating system + web server combinations**

+* Linux Ubuntu 8.04.3 LTS (Hardy Heron) + Apache 2.2.8

 **Required dependencies**

-* Linux Ubuntu 8.04.3 LTS - Hardy Heron
 * Ruby 1.9.1

 **Optional automated specification dependencies**